Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Numerical Simulations

 The high-fidelity solution, the RB approximation and the a posteriori error bounds are computed via the ``pymor'' Python\textsuperscript{\textregistered} toolbox~\cite{milk2016pymor} available at \url{https://github.com/pymor/pymor}.

-The computation of the RB approximation and error bound relies on the affine parametric dependence of the RB approximation by splitting the assembly of the reduced matrices and vectors in an {\it off-line } and {\it on-line} phases.
-The former, which is performed once for all at each RB update, entails the computation of all the $h$-dependent and $x$-independent structures based on the snapshots\footnote{With regard to the snapshots used to enrich the RB approximation space, it should be noted that the sampling of snapshots in the first iterations of ART corresponds to the popular {\it weak greedy} algorithm.
+The {\it on-line} computation of the RB approximation and error bound relies on the affine parametric dependence of the RB approximation and the {\it off-line} assembly of the reduced matrices and vectors.
+This {\it off-line} phase, which is performed once for all at each RB update, entails the computation of all the $h$-dependent and $x$-independent structures based on the snapshots\footnote{With regard to the snapshots used to enrich the RB approximation space, it should be noted that the sampling of snapshots in the first iterations of ART corresponds to the popular {\it weak greedy} algorithm.
 However, once the target temperature has been reached ($j_0$ times), the weak greedy algorithm is replaced by drawing snapshots according to the importance distribution. }.
-It requires $\mathcal{O}(Kh^2+K^2h)$ operations.
-Besides, one must add the evaluation of the snapshot, which is $\mathcal{O}(h^3)$.
-In the latter, on-line phase, for a given parameter $x\in \mathcal{X}$, we assemble and solve the RB system and provide the error bound in $\mathcal{O}(K^3)$, with a cost depending only on $K$.
-For further details, we refer the reader to the introductory book on RB~\cite{quarteroni2015reduced}.
+We consider the case of a Galerkin RB approximation with $K \ll h$ and $d \ll h$.
+In the case of the finite element discretization of our elliptic problem, computing scalar products, matrix-vector products or the high-fidelity solution has a complexity of $O(h)$, {but with a very large constant} (thanks to the {\it generalized minimal residual } method \cite{Baker05} used to solve sparse linear system in pymor).
+It thus requires off-line $\mathcal{O}(hdK^2)$ operations for computing reduced matrices and vectors used to assemble the RB system, and $\mathcal{O}(hd^2K^2)$ operations for computing those used to build the error estimator.
+Computing the snapshot in $\mathcal{O}(h)$ operations is in general less expensive in comparison.
+In the latter, on-line phase, for a given parameter $x\in \mathcal{X}$, we solve the RB system in $\mathcal{O}(K^3+dK^2)$ and provide the error bound in $\mathcal{O}(d^2K^2)$, with a cost independent on $h$.
+For further details, we refer the reader to the introductory book on RB~\cite{quarteroni2015reduced}. {We will show in Appendix~\ref{app:ArthighDim} that the dependence in $d^2$ in the complexities for error update and evaluation makes the ART method non-competitive for $d=25$.}

-For sampling problems involving this PDE model, the reference distribution $\pi$ for $x$ will be a log-normal distribution of independent components with $\ln(x_q) \sim \mathcal{N}(0.6,0.8^2)$, for $q=1,\ldots,4$.
+For sampling problems involving this PDE model, the reference distribution $\pi$ for $x$ will be a log-normal distribution of independent components with $\ln(x_q) \sim \mathcal{N}(0.6,0.8^2)$, for $q=1,\ldots,d$.